-Reserves estimates as of December 31, 2014 for Brazil, Chile, Colombia and Peru included in this annual report are based on the D&M Reserves Report, completed on March 9, 2015 and effective as of December 31, 2014.
+Reserves estimates as of December 31, 2015 for Colombia, Chile, Brazil and Peru included elsewhere in this annual report are based on the D&M Reserves Report, dated April 15, 2016 and effective as of December 31, 2015.
 The D&M Reserves Report, a copy of which has been filed as an exhibit to this annual report, was prepared in accordance with SEC rules, regulations, definitions and guidelines at our request in order to estimate reserves and for the areas and period indicated therein.